 The comment period provides an opportunity for the industry to seek additional clarity on several key points, including the following:

-- The proposed guidance does not address a common industry question, which is whether specialty third-party types (e.g., law firms, appraisers, professional services firms) or affiliate relationships can be managed through targeted risk management programs specific to those entities but outside the broader TPRM program.
-We understand that each of these entity types is included within the broader scope; however, a significant number of banks try to manage these relationships in specific ways outside the scope of the TPRM program while following the same principles.
+- The proposed guidance does not address a common industry question, which is whether specialty third-party types (e.g., law firms, appraisers, professional services firms) or affiliate relationships can be managed through targeted risk management programmes specific to those entities but outside the broader TPRM programme.
+We understand that each of these entity types is included within the broader scope; however, a significant number of banks try to manage these relationships in specific ways outside the scope of the TPRM programme while following the same principles.
 It would be beneficial for the regulatory bodies to affirm in the proposed guidance whether this is acceptable.

-- The proposed guidance expects organizations to reassess existing relationships periodically to determine whether the nature of an activity subsequently becomes critical.
+- The proposed guidance expects organisations to reassess existing relationships periodically to determine whether the nature of an activity subsequently becomes critical.
 While the guidance focuses on the critical concept, we believe it’s important to have change management processes in place that address, in real time, changes in the scope of the overall third-party relationship.
 Fundamentally, a periodic reassessment shouldn’t be required if active monitoring is taking place.
-If regulatory bodies are going to hold organizations accountable for an annual risk assessment, it would be helpful to clarify this within the proposed guidance.
+If regulatory bodies are going to hold organisations accountable for an annual risk assessment, it would be helpful to clarify this within the proposed guidance.
 Additionally, while the proposed guidance calls out the ability to change the frequency and type of monitoring, including service-level agreement performance reports, it is important to note that those changes typically are only in place via contract amendments, and therefore, changes as described in the proposed guidance may not be as operationally easy to execute as noted.